JBongars/web3-wallet-component/README.md

 #### Steps
 1. The client will make a request to the ```Store.use('WALLET')``` method which will return a proxy that looks like the wallet class.
-2. The Proxy will pull the state cache from the store and construct a new classs instance of the wallet.
+2. The Proxy will pull the state cache from the store and construct a new class instance of the wallet.
 If the state is empty, it will generate a new state.
 3. If the client attempts to use some method in the ```Wallet``` class, instead of the method, some asynchronous callback function will be returned.
 Think of this as a wrapped method.
 4. When the callback function is called, the new state will be pulled from the wallet using the ```toJSON``` method.
 5. This will be synced with the global state cache from step 2
 6. The result will be returned to the client.
 From the client's eyes, it will look like the ```Store.use``` method simply returns the Wallet Object and they can use it directly.
-However, the state is cached automatically and the Wallet object will self destruct once it is no longer used.
+However, the state is cached automatically and the Wallet object will self-destruct once it is no longer used.

 #### Code example
 1. Backend